freedomofpress/securedrop/docs/configure_admin_workstation_post_install.rst

 The only thing you need to remember to do is enable persistence when you boot the *Admin Workstation*.
-If you are using the *Admin Workstation* and are unable to connect to any of the authenticated hidden services, restart Tails and make sure to enable persistence.
+If you are using the *Admin Workstation* and are unable to connect to any of the authenticated Onion Services, restart Tails and make sure to enable persistence.

 .. _Authenticated Tor Onion Services: https://www.torproject.org/docs/tor-manual.html.en#HiddenServiceAuthorizeClient